Human-Centred Artificial Intelligence Masters

 WHEN will it start?

-The HCAI Masters will start as a new degree programme in the Netherlands, Ireland and Italy from Fall 2020 while it is planned as a new supplementary programme in Hungary.
-Meanwhile, you can watch the webinar series organized by the consortium, meet the instructors, discuss the topics you think are relevant for your learning path.
+The HCAI Masters will start as a new degree programme in the Netherlands, Ireland and Italy from Fall 2020 while it is a new supplementary programme in Hungary.
+You can watch the webinar series organized by the consortium, meet the instructors, discuss the topics you think are relevant for your learning path.

 WHO can join the program?

 The new master’s program will be open to all with a bachelor’s or a master’s degree and a solid background in technology, interested in cutting-edge AI, and passionate for human-centered technological development .
 A solid background in programming and statistics is needed as well.
-The suplementary programme is planned to be available to master’s students of Computer Engineering at BME VIK.
+The suplementary programme is currently available to master’s students at BME VIK.

 HOW to learn more?